kantale/OpenBio.eu/Documentation/README.md

+## Tools/Data
+Tools and Data are indistinguishable in the platform.

 ## Workflows
 A workflow should contain one (and only one) "main" step.
 When the Workflow gets executed this is the step that gets called.
 All other steps should (directly or in-directly) get called from this step.
 This is similar to the "main" function in C/C++/Java.